Belkin continues to move away from being seen as a PC accessories company, largely famous for its WiFi routers, docks and computer cabling.

 Tech-savvy buyers are natural adopters for smart home tech, and Belkin’s WeMo range offers the ideal range of easy-to-install and easy-to-use devices that can get people on the road to smarter systems in and around their properties.

-At around $49 (see here for latest pricing), it is not the most expensive piece of smart home technology out there, but is a great product that can help show people the benefits of the concept.
+At this price, it is not the most expensive piece of smart home technology out there, but is a great product that can help show people the benefits of the concept.

 And since the whole WeMo range is modular, it encourages customers to come back and pick up new units, switches, lighting and sensors as they gradually expand the smartness within a home.